endlessm/chromium-browser/tools/gn/docs/reference.md

   {{source_target_relative}}
       The path to the source file relative to the target's directory.
 This will generally be used for replicating the source directory layout in the output directory.
-This can only be used in actions and it is an error to use in process_file_template where there is no "target".
+This can only be used in actions and bundle_data targets.
+It is an error to use in process_file_template where there is no "target".
         "//foo/bar/baz.txt" => "baz.txt"
 ```